Skip to main content

 We enjoy a strategic position on the main rail, bus and road networks with easy access to Exeter, Torbay and Plymouth.
 The wide open spaces of Dartmoor National Park are only a stone’s throw away with the dramatic granite heights of Haytor visible from many parts of town.

-Our historic streets have much to be discovered such as the 15th century St Leonard’s Tower.
+Our historic streets have much to be discovered, such as the 15th century St Leonard’s Tower.
 A plaque next to the landmark building records the spot where William III, Prince of Orange, was declared King in 1688.

-The flagship project, delivered by Newton Abbot Town Council with generous support from the Heritage Lottery Fund and others, has to be Newton’s Place.
-It’s a £2.2 million reimagining of a redundant Victorian church which has now become an amazing museum and community hub, admission to which is completely free!
+Our amazing new museum, delivered by Newton Abbot Town Council with generous support from the Heritage Lottery Fund and others, can be found in Newton’s Place, Wolborough Street.
+It’s a £2.2 million reimagining of a redundant Victorian church and admission is completely free!
+There are also community rooms to hire.

 A few steps away is our library, home to the nationally recognised Railways Study Collection, founded by David St. John Thomas of publishers David and Charles fame.